prody/ProDy/doc/tutorial.rst

 Now, one can iterate over chains and residues:

 >>> for chain in hv: print chain
-Chain A from 1p38
+Chain A

 >>> for res in hv.iterResidues(): print res
-GLU 4 from Chain A from 1p38
+GLU 4
-ARG 5 from Chain A from 1p38
+ARG 5
-PRO 6 from Chain A from 1p38
+PRO 6
-THR 7 from Chain A from 1p38
+THR 7
 ...

 Write a PDB file